Reza-Asiyabi/reza-asiyabi.github.io/_pages/home.md

 **Hi 👋, I'm Reza!** *Welcome to my world ;)* <span class="pull-right"> </span>\
 <span class="small-grey"><i class="fa-face-smile-wink" aria-hidden="true"></i>  Let's get to know eachother, shall we?</span>

-I am a researcher and a PhD student at the Research Center for Spatial Information (CEOSpaceTech) working on Artificial Intelligence and Deep Architectures for Earth Observation (more specifically, Synthetic Aperture Radar (SAR) data) applications.
-I specilized in remote sensing and Earth observation and the applications of Artificial Intelligence (AI), Deep Learning, and Machine Learning in this field.
-My primary area of research revolves around developing innovative methods for processing complex-valued SAR data for various applications, from SAR raw data compression, to land cover classification and semantic information discovery.
+I am a researcher at the University of Edinburgh working on Artificial Intelligence and Deep Learning Architectures for Earth Observation data (more specifically, Synthetic Aperture Radar (SAR) data) with a focus on Radar-vegetation interaction and Above Ground Biomass (AGB) applications.
+I specialise in remote sensing and Earth observation and the applications of Artificial Intelligence (AI), Deep Learning, and Machine Learning in this field.
+My primary area of research revolves around developing innovative methods for processing complex-valued SAR data for various applications, from SAR raw data compression, to land cover classification and from semantic information discovery to AGB estimation.

-Currently, I am working as an early-stage researcher in the European Training Network (ETN) H2020-MSCA-ITN [MENELAOS-NT](https://www.menelaos-nt.eu/) project.
-The project applies Novel Technologies to realize multimodal – multi sensor data fusion to optimally combine the information delivered by different sensors (in-situ/remote, optical/non optical) on different scales, with different resolutions and with different reliability.
+Currently, I am working as a PostDoctoral Research Associate (PDRA) at the University of Edinburgh, School of GeoSciences, with a grant received jointly from the UK National Center for Earth Observation (NCEO) and [SECO project](https://blogs.ed.ac.uk/seco-project/).
+My research in this position aims to develop machine (deep) learning algorithms to provide a better understanding of the Radar-vegetation interaction and how AGB affects the radar backscatter in SAR data.

-As a part of my work, I published several papers in top-tier conferences and journals in the field of remote sensing and Machine Learning.
+As part of my work, I published several papers in top-tier conferences and journals in remote sensing and Machine Learning.
 My research contributions have been widely recognized and have earned prestigious awards and accolades.

-Prior to joining CEOSpaceTech, I completed my Bachelor’s degree in Geodesy and Geomatics Engineering at the K.N.
-Toosi University of Technology, Tehran, Iran.
-I then pursued my Master’s degree in Remote sensing engineering, where I focused on developing machine learning algorithms for SAR data.
+Prior to joining the University of Edinburgh, I completed my PhD at the University POLITEHNICA of Bucharest, Romania, with a Marie Curie fellowship in [MENELAOS-NT project](https://www.menelaos-nt.eu/).
+My PhD thesis was focued on developing complex-valued deep architectures for SAR data.
+After my PhD, I joined the Market Activity Intex (MAI) project at Satnford University in which we developed a novel method for detecting periodic local markets in low-income countries, using high-resolution earth observation data, and assessing their economic activity based on attendance.

-I enjoy communicating with the people from diverse backgrounds and working with multidisciplinary teams.
+I enjoy communicating with people from diverse backgrounds and working with multidisciplinary teams.
 I am an independent researcher and I value initiative, knowledge sharing, and good collaboration.

 Please take a look at [some of my work](/work).

 ---

 ## News
+- [Aug 2024] I joined the University of Edinburgh, School of GeoSciences as an NCEO/SECO postdoctoral research associate
+- [Jan 2024] I joined the Market Activity Index (MAI) project at Stanford University, [Center on Food Security and the Environment (FSI)](https://fse.fsi.stanford.edu/)
 - [Dec 2023] Doctoral Thesis Defense, Deep Learning for SAR Data in Presence of Adversarial Samples, National University of Science and Technology POLITEHNICA Bucharest [PhD Defense](https://upb.ro/doctorat/teze-de-doctorat/)
 - [Sep 2023] International Conference on Content-based Multimedia Indexing (CBMI) 2023, Orleans, France [CBMI 2023](https://cbmi2023.org/)
 - [Jul 2023] IEEE International Geoscience and Remote Sensing Symposium (IGARSS) 2023, Pasadena, California, US [IGARSS 2023](https://2023.ieeeigarss.org/)